 top of page

-I have, for example, worked on questions of instability in the Arctic climate - in particular why some studies find that we may abruptly lose all Arctic sea ice, and other studies suggest we won't.
+We have, for example, worked on questions of instability in the Arctic climate - in particular why some studies find that we may abruptly lose all Arctic sea ice, and other studies suggest we won't.

 A study to address this question, bridging the gap between idealized models and GCMs, called "The influence of spatial and seasonal variations on the stability of the sea ice cover" can be found here